Home > Good Food > Sourdough > Sourdough Starter

 How To Make A Sourdough Starter Quicker

-• Either cover the container with a clean kitchen towel or transfer it to a glass jar with at least 3 times the volume of the starter - it will grow!
+2. Either cover the container with a clean kitchen towel or transfer it to a glass or plastic container with at least 3 times the volume of the starter – it will grow!
+Do not seal airtight – your starter needs to breath.

 Sourdough Starter Feeding + Storage